JOHN COOKE – 1765 - 1845

 Of the 21 cartographic works identified as engraved by a John Cooke of either London or with no address, all of these can be assigned to a period up to 1812 (entries 1-21 in the Cartobibliography) and range from the set of charts of the Coast of Ireland, to A General Synopsis Of Geography, by John Cooke Late Geographer to the Admiralty.

 This manual of geography also contains a beautiful frontispiece of the moon engraved, we are told, by Miss Mary Cooke from a drawing made from actual observations ... under direction of William Kitchiner (Fig.7.).
-This engraving was probably printed and published separately as a single sheet in autumn 1808.
+This engraving was probably printed and also published separately as a single sheet in autumn 1808.
 Imprints on all other engravings are published by J Cooke or John Cooke; the title page has the imprint of James Cooke.
 Miss Mary Cooke´s precise relationship to John has not yet been established but we know Mary was just 20 when the Synopsis was published and could have been a cousin or even niece.
 James was probably John´s brother (born 1773).
 John’s signature typically adds the address of 57 High Street, Bloomsbury, which was the address of James.

-Another James Cooke was apprenticed to William Cooke, bookbinder, from 1745-1753; William´s business being carried on by his widow, Mary, after his death in 1775.
+Besides James the publisher of the Synopsis, there was a second James in the family: James Cooke was apprenticed to William Cooke, bookbinder, from 1745-1753; William´s business being carried on by his widow, Mary, after his death in 1775.
 The London Daily Advertiser carries two announcements: 1 On Thursday [6 Apr] died at Pancras, Mr. Cooke, of Fetter-lane, bookbinder to the Honourable House of Commons (8 Apr 1775); 2.
 All persons having any demands on the estate of William Cooke, late of Fetter-lane, London, bookbinder, deceased, are desired to send an account and particulars thereof to Mary Cooke, his widow and administratrix, and all persons indebted to the estate are desired to pay the same forthwith or they will be sued without further notice.
 The business is carried on as usual, at the same place, by the widow, for the benefit of herself and small family ...
 (17 Aug 1775).

 At some time between these dates John Cooke moved permanently to Plymouth.
 If he had married we would expect to have a marriage entry or at least the registrations of the births of children during this time.
 If, indeed, the Mrs Cooke on the trade card of 1805 (Howell Street) was his wife we would expect to find children listed.
 With no marriage certificate and no death certificate for a Mrs Cooke that fits, the suspicion is that John Cooke was too busy to marry.